AnzeHubman/Monte-Carlo/README.md

 # Monte-Carlo
-A collection of Monte Carlo codes written if Fortran 90 used for molecular simulations,
+A collection of Monte Carlo codes written in Fortran 90 used for molecular simulations,